LabreCoder/Bank_of_ideas/README.md

 ## 📖 About

-**Content Planner** helps you organize the full lifecycle of content creation — from a raw idea to a scheduled post — in one place.
+**Bank of Ideas** helps you organize the full lifecycle of content creation — from a raw idea to a scheduled post — in one place.
 It was built to solve a simple problem: ideas get lost in notes apps, spreadsheets get outdated, and nobody remembers what's due for publishing this week.

 The system is split into four core areas: